shuhaowu/shuhaowu.github.com/src/blog/2022/03-linux-rt-appdev-part3.rst

 standard library.
 When such a program runs, access to the shared variable may be serialized in the following sequence:

 #.
-Initially, the shared variable have the value of *v1*.
+Initially, the shared variable has the value of *v1*.
 #.
-Thread 1 acquires lock on the mutex and begins reading/write to the shared
+Thread 1 acquires lock on the mutex and begins reading/writing to the shared
    variable with value *v2*.
 #.
 Thread 2 attempts to acquire the lock on the same mutex and is blocked as it
    is held by Thread 1.
 #.
 Thread 1 finishes writing to the variable and releases the lock.
 #.
-Thread 2 is unblocked, reads the shared variable has a value of *v2*.
+Thread 2 is unblocked, reads the shared variable that has a value of *v2*.

 This is perfectly acceptable for an application without a bounded latency requirement (i.e. all non-RT apps) as the average latency is likely to be